MutasimBillahArib/MutasimBillahArib.github.io/_posts/2025-08-31-vanishing-votes.md

 As Mr. Phelps departed, clutching the corrected ledger, I turned to Holmes. "*A sobering lesson, Holmes.
 But why did the rural votes vanish specifically?*"

 Holmes lit his pipe, the smoke twisted slowly, like the fog over London. "*Because leakage favors the predictable, Watson.
 Cities change slowly, leakage masked itself.
 But rural villages? __Dynamic, evolving, vulnerable__.
 Just as in modern data science, __minority groups suffer first when time leaks__.
-The poor, the remote, the overlooked—they vanish from flawed models while the privileged coast on hindsight.*"
+The poor, the remote, the overlooked-they vanish from flawed models while the privileged coast on hindsight.*"

 He tapped the timeline on the wall. "*Remember this, Watson, When time flows in one direction, your data must flow with it.
 Never let the future whisper secrets to the past.*"